Chapter 23

 Chapter 24: The Weight of Secrets

-Three days later Diamond has kicked himself lame in the stable and will never be sold for profit.
-Fred is left with fifty pounds and no recourse.
-He rides to the Garths to confess.
+Three days later Diamond kicks himself lame in the stable before any sale can be made.
+Fred is left with fifty pounds and no story his father will hear.
+He rides to the Garths to confess, carrying what he can pay and dreading the kitchen where Mrs. Garth is teaching grammar between her pies.